jas14/security_txt/README.md

 # SecurityTxt

-This gem aims to provide a flexible Ruby interface to configure and generate an unsigned security.txt file.
+This gem aims to provide a flexible Ruby interface to configure and generate an unsigned security.txt file, per [RFC 9116](https://www.rfc-editor.org/rfc/rfc9116.html).
 It includes some basic validations for certain field values.

 ## Installation